MechanicalRock/mechanicalrock.github.io/_posts/2018-07-31-inception-pipelines-pt5.markdown

 ### Credentials and Config

-The last missing piece is how do you use the cross account role.
+The last missing piece is how do you use the cross-account role.

 First step is to put your access/secret key into the `~/.aws/credentials` file like so: